Chart Color Schemes

 Bulleen is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bulleen's dwellings, as per the latest Census, consisted of 79.6% houses and 20.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Bulleen stood at 49.8%, with mortgaged dwellings at 29.5% and rented ones at 20.7%.
-The median monthly mortgage repayment was $2,400, above Melbourne metro's average of $2,000.
+Bulleen's latest Census data shows 79.6% houses and 20.4% other dwellings, contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Bulleen's home ownership rate was 49.8%, with mortgaged dwellings at 29.5% and rented at 20.7%.
+The median monthly mortgage repayment in Bulleen was $2,400, above Melbourne metro's $2,000.
 Median weekly rent in Bulleen was $459, higher than Melbourne metro's $390.
-Nationally, Bulleen's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Bulleen's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing